andizimmerer/andizimmerer.github.io/content/posts/criterion-flamegraphs/index.md

 The best of all: It even supports generating flamegraphs with the feature flag `flamegraph`.

+Let's directly dive in and create a `pprof` integration for Criterion!

 # Setup

 We will now create a custom profiler for `criterion` with `pprof` that will print flamegraphs for each benchmark.